CRUKorg/shinyCRUK/README.md

 ## Quick Start

-Here’s a minimal example of a CRUK-branded Shiny app:
+Here’s an example of a CRUK-branded Shiny app:

 ``` r
 library(shiny)